jtonos/jtonos.github.io/content/tour/index.md

               brightness: 0.7
           position: right
           color: '#666'
+        link:
+          icon: graduation-cap
+          icon_pack: fas
+          text: Our publications
+          url: ../publication/
-      - title: Lunch & Learn ☕️
+      - title: Check out our News page!
-        content: 'Share your knowledge with the group and explore exciting new topics together!'
+        content: There you can find our latest research updates and opportunities for students and collaborators
         align: left
         background:
           image: